 Miller Center National Fellowship

-The Miller Center Fellowship program funds scholars completing dissertations that employ history to shed light on American politics, public policy, foreign relations, the impact of global affairs on the United States, or media and politics.
+The Miller Center Fellowship program funds scholars completing dissertations that employ history to shed light on American politics and public policy, foreign relations and the impact of global affairs on the United States, media and politics, and the role of the presidency in shaping American political development.
 The program provides up to eight $22,000 grants to support one year of research and writing.
 Along with the fellowship grant, the Miller Center assists the fellow in choosing a senior scholar from their field to serve as fellowship "mentor."
 This mentor will suggest relevant literature to frame the project, read the fellow's work, and give general advice on research.
-Click here for more information about applying for a Fellowship, or here for links to past Miller Center National Fellowship Conferences.

 Meet the Fellows